Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Create a service account in the cluster.
 Box 2: Configure RBAC roles in the cluster.
 Box 3: Add a llelm package and deploy a task to the deployment pipeline.
 - [x] Box 1: Create a service principal in Azure Active Directory (Azure AD).
 Box 2: Add a llelm package and deploy a task to the deployment pipeline.
 Box 3: Add a Docker Compose task to the deployment pipeline.

-### DRAG DROP You have a project in Azure DevOps.
+### You have a project in Azure DevOps.
 You need to associate an automated test to a test case.
 Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
-Select and Place:

 ![Question 540](images/question540.jpg)